-experiential education + foreign exchange
+experiential education + cultural exchange

 INTL’s experiential education and language exchange program emphasizes collaboration, community involvement, and a sense of adventure.
 We encourage our students to be risk-takers, explore the diversity of our world, and develop the skills necessary to take on the challenges of today’s and tomorrow’s world.

 Students across all grades also have various local and domestic experiential learning locales, providing them with academic, social, and physical learning experiences.
-From visiting a local pumpkin patch in preschool to environmental science studies in Yosemite for 5th grade to traveling to Costa Rica to help build rural village structures in 8th grade, to spending a semester abroad in high school, INTL’s experiential learning and foreign exchange opportunities engage their curiosities and develop their international mindset.
+From visiting a local pumpkin patch in preschool to environmental science studies in Yosemite for 5th Grade to traveling to Costa Rica to help build rural village structures in 8th Grade, to spending a semester abroad in high school, INTL’s experiential learning and foreign exchange opportunities engage their curiosities and develop their international mindset.

 experiences in elementary and middle school